l77l77/mbaytas.github.io/research/ambientatmospheres/index.md

 Bright Memories exhibition at A Working Lab, Gothenburg, Sweden (2021).

 Mattias Hallin & Frederik Max Göbel (2021). **Ambient Atmospheres: Topology of Light**.
-Master's thesis submitted to Chalmers University of Technology, Department of Computer Science and Engineering.
+Master’s thesis submitted to the joint Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg.